earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-I can repeat this for `List` and `Retrieve` (TODO: full code on github) and I have a working solution.
+I can repeat this for [`List` and `Retrieve`](https://github.com/adamgordonbell/cloudservices/blob/v4-grpc/activity-log/internal/server/server.go) and I have a working solution.
 (Though there is room for improvement, that I'll get back to that later on).

 ## Testing A gRPC Server